Jinyang-Guo/wintercamp/docs/problems.md

 ### 高级题 3题选1（不提供参考代码，5月15日后发布评测细节）

-- Minimum Spanning Tree
+1.Minimum Spanning Tree
   > A minimum spanning tree is a subset of the edges of a weighted graph that connects all the vertices together. without any cycles and with the minimum possible total weight.

-- K-1 Coloring
+2.K-1 Coloring
   >The K-1 Coloring algorithm assigns a color to every node in the graph, trying to optimize for two objectives:
   > - To make sure that every neighbor of a given node has a different color than the node itself.
   > - To use as few colors as possible.

-- Estimated Diameter
+3.Estimated Diameter
   > The diameter of a graph is the greatest distance between any pair of vertices.
 The estimated diameter problem tries to find a distance that is close to the graph diameter as much as possible.